-- o the development and monitoring of the History Curriculum - o providing teachers with support and advice - o updating the School's Policy and Scheme of Work, and Subject Development Plan for the School Development Plan - o leading in-service training activities supporting staff in the classroom; specifying and ordering resources; co-ordinating staff requests for resources and monitoring and maintaining the condition and availability of resources. - o The History Subject Leader is also responsible for supporting colleagues in their teaching of History, by keeping them informed about current developments in the subject and for providing a strategic lead and direction for History within the school

-Subject monitoring - books, planning scrutinises, lesson observations/ drop-ins, pupil voice interviews
+- the development and monitoring of the History Curriculum - providing teachers with support and advice - o updating the School's Policy, skills prorgressopm and curriculum map, and Subject Development Plan for the School Development Plan - o leading in-service training activities, supporting staff in the classroom; specifying and ordering resources; co-ordinating staff requests for resources and monitoring and maintaining the condition and availability of resources. - o The History Subject Leader is also responsible for supporting colleagues in their teaching of History, by keeping them informed about current developments in the subject and for providing a strategic lead and direction for History within the school. - o Subject monitoring books, planning scrutinises, lesson observations/ drop-ins, pupil voice interviews